cpp-tutor/learnmoderncpp-tutorial/08-files-and-formatting.md

 }
 ```

-This program outputs the text `Formatted` followed by sufficient spaces to pad up to a width of 20 characters, then a colon present in the format string, then the value `20000` right-aligned to a width of 8 characters, then the comma and space present in the format string, and finally the value 3.3333333333 at a "precision" of 11 figures (plus decimal point) padded to a width of 12 characters (no padding is necessary for this particular value.
+This program outputs the text `Formatted` followed by sufficient spaces to pad up to a width of 20 characters, then a colon present in the format string, then the value `20000` right-aligned to a width of 8 characters, then the comma and space present in the format string, and finally the value 3.3333333333 at a "precision" of 11 figures (plus decimal point) padded to a width of 12 characters (only padding, as opposed to truncation, is possible).

 **Experiment**: